bmrabiulalam/pure-goods-cs-client/README.md

 A list of commonly used resources that I find helpful are listed in the acknowledgements.

 # Features
-* Find all rides in your town
+* Find all the pure groceries and consumer products
 * Authentication with firebase
+* Firebase Hosting
+* Heroku backend hosting
+* MongoDB backend database
-* Maps Location
+* Admin Panel

 ### Built With